rsliang/azure-automation/Terraform-ACS-Mesos-DCOS/README.md

     export ARM_TENANT_ID=your_tenant_id

-Build ACS with Meso DCOS container orchestrator using Terraform:
+Step (9): Create a tf script to be used directly by Terrform to deploy Azure Container Service with Meso DCOS container orchestrator

 Creates an Azure Container Service Instance

 Note: All arguments including the client secret will be stored in the raw state as plain-text.
 Read more about sensitive data in state.

-Terraform template: azurerm_container_service
+Terraform Provider: azurerm_container_service

-azurerm_container_service.tf:
+Copy and paster the followig content into the azurerm_container_service.tf JSON file:

     resource "azurerm_resource_group" "test" {
       name     = "demo-acs-dcos-tf-eastus-rg"